 Daniel Craig (the character remains unnamed throughout the movie) lives at 7 Queen’s Gate Mews, Kensington, SW7.
-The mews has already featured in two screen classics: it’s not only where the unfortunate chauffeur gets his head shaved in Nic Roeg-Donald Cammell’s Performance, but was also the location for the video of Benny Hill’s Ernie, Fastest Milkman in the West.
+The mews has already featured in at least one screen classic: it’s where the unfortunate chauffeur gets his head shaved in Nic Roeg-Donald Cammell’s Performance.
 Oh, and that flat used to belong to Guy Ritchie (OK, that’s definitely the last mention)

 Craig is summoned by Jimmy Price (Kenneth Cranham) to Stoke Park Club, Stoke Poges near Slough in Buckinghamshire.
 Coincidentally, it’s twice been used as a Bond location, in Goldfinger and Tomorrow Never Dies, as well as featuring in Bridget Jones’s Diary and Bride and Prejudice.
 Craig’s mission, to track down the missing, wild-child daughter of crime boss Eddie Temple.